She Wants to Dance with Me

-"She Wants to Dance with Me" is a song written and recorded by Rick Astley in 1988.
-It is the lead single from his second studio album, Hold Me in Your Arms.
-The song was released in United Kingdom on September 20, 1988; it entered the chart at the number 16 and its highest chart position was number 6; it stayed 11 weeks in the UK Singles Chart.
-On the Billboard Hot 100, it also reached number 6.
-Astley kicked off Paula Abdul's "Straight Up", and stayed at number one for two weeks in Canada.
-It was an international success.
+"She Wants to Dance with Me" is a song written and recorded by English singer-songwriter Rick Astley, released as the lead single from his second studio album, Hold Me in Your Arms (1988).
+The song was released in United Kingdom on 12 September 1988 by RCA, and became an international success, peaking in the top ten in many countries, including Canada, where it topped the chart, and the US and the UK, where it reached number six.
+In 2019, Astley recorded and released a "reimagined" version of the song for his album The Best of Me.

-"She Wants to Dance with Me" was Astley's first self-composed single that he released.
-Astley performed the song at the 1989 Grammy Awards, and he changed the lyrics to:

-In 2019, Astley recorded and released a 'Reimagined' version of the song for his album The Best of Me.

 Composition

-Astley was given the go-ahead to compose the first single from his second album, after rejecting producers Stock Aitken Waterman's intended lead track, "Nothing Can Divide Us" — which was then given to Jason Donovan.
+Astley was given the go-ahead to compose the first single from his second album, after rejecting producers Stock Aitken Waterman's intended lead track, "Nothing Can Divide Us"—which was then given to Jason Donovan.
 The singer composed the track in the style of Whitney Houston's hit, "I Wanna Dance With Somebody (Who Loves Me)" in an effort to win the confidence of Pete Waterman, who was a huge fan of Houston's song.